Trump impeachment inquiry: The short, medium and long story

 Hunter Biden denies wrongdoing.
 Officials in Kiev have said there is no evidence to support the allegations.

 Mr Trump pressing a foreign leader to investigate the discredited allegations against Mr Biden is significant.
-This is because Mr Biden is the current favourite to win the Democratic nomination and, if chosen, he would be the man facing Mr Trump for the presidency in November 2020.
+Mr Biden is a candidate for the Democratic nomination and, if chosen, he would be the man facing Mr Trump for the presidency in November 2020.

-As Mr Biden is his biggest rival for the presidency, it opens Mr Trump up to claims he was working with a foreign power to influence the election.
+As Mr Biden is a leading rival for the presidency, it opens Mr Trump up to claims he was working with a foreign power to influence the election.
 This - crucially - is against the law.

 - Who listens in on a president's phone call?